 The treatment of borrowing costs as per IAS 23 is quite simple and straight forward.
-IAS 23 Borrowing costs regulates and controls the extent to which organizations are permitted to capitalise borrowing costs incurred as a result of borrowing money from financial instructions to fund the acquisition of qualifying tangible non-current assets.
+IAS 23 Borrowing costs regulates and controls the extent to which organizations are permitted to capitalize borrowing costs incurred as a result of borrowing money from financial instructions to fund the acquisition of qualifying tangible non-current assets.

 Qualifying TNCAs are assets that take substantial time to get ready for its intended use or sale.
-I have used the term capitalisation a few times without explaining its contextual meaning.
+I have used the term capitalization a few times without explaining its contextual meaning.
 So let us quickly get over that.